Sum rule for a Schiff-like dipole moment

 The experimental $EWS$ is proportional to ${\cal A(N)}$.
-We assume that the ${\cal N}$ depending proportionality factor is the same as for the calculated $EWS$, i.e. ${\cal F(N)}$.
-This assumption is grounded by the fact that ${\cal F(N)}$ is a model independent quantity and moreover assures similar normalization for the total cross section as in the schematic calculation.
-Thus the experimental $EWS$ is defined by:
+We assume that the ${\cal N}$ depending proportionality factor is the same as for the theoretical $EWS$, i.e. ${\cal F(N)}$.
+This assumption is grounded on the fact that ${\cal F(N)}$ is a model independent quantity and moreover assures similar normalization for the total cross section as in the schematic calculation.
+Thus, the experimental $EWS$ is defined by:

 The quantity ${\cal A(N)}$, extracted from the data of Refs.\cite{Voll,Selby1}, varies between 0.582 (eV){\AA}$^2$ for ${\cal N} =9$ and 0.387 (eV){\AA}$^2$, for ${\cal N}=19$.
-Here the constant factor is ${\cal G}=70.1591912 [e^2]$.
-This value was obtained by equating the two expressions of $ESW$, for one chosen cluster.
+Here the constant factor is ${\cal G}=70.159 [e^2]$.
+This value was obtained by equating the right hand side of the above equation to the calculated value for $EWS$ for the case of $Na_{14}$, were the best agreement between the calculated and experimental polarizabilities was obtained.
 Thus, the constant ${\cal G}$ yields a normalization of $EWS$ which accounts for the "missing sum rule", noticed experimentally \cite{VitalKre}.
-In Fig.3 this quantity is compared with the theoretical weighted sum calculated within the RPA approach, which uses a projected spherical single particle basis \cite{Rabura},

-The agreement between the two $EWS$'s, shown in Fig. 3, is a guarantee that $\left[EWS\right]_{Exp.}$ obeys, indeed, the equation: